adityav1810/srgan/README.md

 Adversarial Loss: Introduced to ensure generated images are realistic and match the distribution of real images.
 Content Loss: Incorporated to maintain the content similarity between high-resolution and super-resolved images.
 ## Usage
-Clone the repository: git clone https://github.com/your-username/SuperVision.git Navigate to the project directory: cd SuperVision Train the SRGAN model using the provided dataset and configurations: python train.py Evaluate the trained model by upscaling images: python evaluate.py --image_path path_to_image
+Clone the repository: git clone https://github.com/adityav1810/srgan.git Navigate to the project directory: cd srgan
+Train the SRGAN model using the provided dataset and configurations using SRGAN.ipynb